 Each employee's needs are different — that's why Duke offers four different medical plans to meet the needs of you and your family:

-For Employees Who Travel on Duke Business
+- For Employees Who Travel Internationally on Duke Business

 For more information, including coverage limits and eligibility requirements, visit the Medical Benefits Abroad website.

-Tobacco Use Surcharge
+Tobacco Use Surcharge (Fee)

-Duke charges employees covered under a Duke medical insurance plan who smoke or use other forms of tobacco a surcharge of $50.
-This includes use of nicotine in any form, including electronic cigarettes.
-The use of a nicotine patch and nicotine gum are not subject to the surcharge.
+Duke charges employees covered under a Duke medical insurance plan who smoke or use other forms of tobacco an extra $50 per month.
 The surcharge does not apply to dependents who use tobacco.

 - $200 for Employee